diogo-c-martins/AmazingBooks/README.md

 Bugs to be fixed:
 Glide won't load the thumbail image of book;
 Navigation back to all books;
+Pagination to load more books seems to not be working;

 Additional features:
 On detail view of a specific book initial implemented webview witch i later fixed by creating a new branch witch i added a layout to view the detailed book in a new branch;